-It was a fantastic experience that shaped my life and an honour to service 20+ years in a career with the Royal Canadian Mounted Police.
-This part of my life was from February 14, 1969 to March 31, 1973 and from July 18, 1974 to June 17, 1990.
+It was a fantastic experience that shaped my life and an honor to service 20+ years in a career with the Royal Canadian Mounted Police.
+This part of my life was from February 14, 1969, to March 31, 1973, and from July 18, 1974, to June 17, 1990.

 So before you read about my efforts a little history lesson.
 The RCMP has a fascinating history going back to 1873 with the creation of the North West Mounted Police with 150 recruits.
 Today it is a modern and vibrant force with some 28,500 staff and challenges of the 21st century.

-The RCMP or the “Force” as it was referred to my most is a different organisation today I imagine than when I was part of it during my career.
+The RCMP or the “Force” as it was referred to mostly is a different organisation today than when I was a part of it during my career.
 While the motto of “maintain the right” hasn’t changed, a lot else has.